andrehadianto/50043_isit_database/README.md

 | 5+              | <ul><li>Datanode (HDFS)</li><li>Worker (Spark)</li></ul> | The worker performs the tasks assigned by the driver. |

 #### Use Flow
+##### Prerequisites
+- Use Ubuntu 18.04 LTS (due to use of bash scripts)
+- AWS EC2 key pair created in the region 'ap-southeast-1'

 1. Clone the project repository using the following command
     ```
     git clone https://github.com/andrehadianto/50043_isit_database.git
     ```
 2. In the automation folder, create a virtual environment and install the requirements
     ```
-    virtualenv .pyenv
+    virtualenv env
-    source .pyenv\Scripts\activate
+    source env/bin/activate
     python -m pip install -r requirements.txt
     ```
-3. Run main.py to setup and configure the EC2 instances, this will take 10-20min.
+3. Run main.py to setup and configure the EC2 instances, and run the analytics.
+This will take 20-30min.
     ```
     python3 main.py <access key> <secret access key> <key pair name> <**absolute** pem file directory> <cluster size>
     ```
 4. The public IP of the EC2 instance hosting the web application will be printed on the console.
 The website can then be viewed at `<public IP>:5000/isit`
-5. To initiate the analytics, run
+5. To initiate the analytics again, run
     ```
     python3 analytics.py
     ```
-6. The analytics results can be found in `file-path/filename`, the file location will be printed on the console.
+6. The analytics results will be stored in HDFS.
+The file location will be printed on the console.
+To see the files, ssh into the namenode and run
+    ```
+    hadoop fs -ls /tfidf
+    hadoop fs -ls /corr
+    ```
     A sample of the file is shown below.
     <img src="readme/analytics.jpg" width=700px/><br />